HKS Urban Designer Takeshi Kamiya is Living the Dream with His Latest Project in Japan

 “I’m a curious person,” Kamiya said.
 “I just cannot stop exploring things.”

-At HKS, he has made a living out of traveling to new cities and contextualizing them for clients as the firm’s Global Director of Urban Design.
+At HKS, he has made a living out of traveling to new cities and contextualizing them for clients as the firm’s Studio Practice Leader, Urban Design and Planning.
 He also heads the HKS Tokyo office, often serving as a client liaison for HKS projects in Japan.

 His dream is finally coming true but he isn’t just giving back to Kobe; he’s giving back to his entire country through the expertise he’s accumulated over the years while living in the U.S.